kanisterio/website/README.md

 #### OPTIONAL: [anyenv](https://anyenv.github.io/) and nodenv for virtual node environments

-Visit https://nodejs.org/en and find the LTS release, at the time of this writing it was: 18.17.0, the latest was: 20.4.0
+Visit https://nodejs.org/en and find the LTS release, at the time of this writing it was: 18.17.0, the latest was: 20.11.0, but it did not seem to be available via `nodenv` for Mac Silicon.

 ```bash
 # the following are directory independent